 Diesel fuel consumption for domestic inland navigation is derived from the Energy Balance.
 Gasoline fuel consumption for recreational craft is not reported separately in the Energy Balance, but is included under road transport.
-In order to calculate greenhouse gas emissions from gasoline fuel consumption by recreational craft, fuel consumption is estimated annually using a bottom-up approach derived from Waterdienst (2005).
+In order to calculate greenhouse gas emissions from gasoline fuel consumption by recreational craft, fuel consumption is estimated annually using a bottom-up approach as described in NNWB (2008).
 Gasoline fuel sales data for road transport, as derived from the Energy Balance, are corrected accordingly.

 The CO_2 emissions from water-borne navigation are calculated using a Tier 2 methodology.
-Country-specific heating values and CO_2 emission factors for gasoline and diesel are derived from the Netherlands' list of fuels (Zijlema 2016), as shown in Table 2.2A.
+Country-specific heating values and CO_2 emission factors for gasoline and diesel are derived from the Netherlands' list of fuels (Zijlema 2017), as shown in Table 2.2A.